 FDA’s authority is over the manufacturers of laser products.
 These products must meet a federal standard for the amount of radiation they can emit and must be properly labeled.
 FDA is working to identify manufacturers of overpowered green, blue and violet laser pointers and other illegal laser products and will take action to prevent unsafe products from being sold in the United States.
 If illegal products are imported into the U.S., they may be refused entry, returned to the seller, or destroyed.

 FDA recommends that consumers be cautious when buying laser products over the internet.
 Consumers may unknowingly purchase an illegal laser product or may lose their money if the illegal product is refused entry into the U.S. or destroyed.

 Consumers should be aware that:

-- Medical lasers may only be sold to licensed medical practitioners.
+- Surgical lasers may only be sold to licensed practitioners.